DanteTuraSalvador/Modular-Clean-Architecture-API/README.md

 ## STILL TO COME
 * CQRS implementation
 * Using Dapper for Repository
-* Convertion to Minimal API
+* Conversion to Minimal API
 * Utilizing Domain Events
 * And many more